 I hereby waive the privilege of confidentiality with respect to any information that concerns me, including public discipline, private discipline, deferred discipline agreements, diversions, dismissed complaints and any complaints erased by law, and is known to, recorded with, on file with the Board of Professional Responsibility of the Supreme Court of Tennessee, the Tennessee Board of Judicial Conduct (previously known as the Court of the Judiciary) and any other licensing board, whether within or outside the State of Tennessee, from which I have been issued a license that is currently active, inactive or other status.
 I hereby authorize a representative of the Governor's Council for Judicial Appointments to request and receive any such information and distribute it to the membership of the Governor's Council for Judicial Appointments and to the Office of the Governor.

-David L. Allen Type or Print Name issued ye entify other licensing boards that have ou a license, including the state issuing se and the license number.
-Signature Alabama # ASB-9028-L55D February 24, 2015 Date Application Questionnaire for Judicial Office Page 12 of 12 February 9, 2015
+Please identify other licensing boards that have issued you a license, including the state issuing the license and the license number.

+Signature Signature Alabama # ASB-9028-L55D

+February 24, 2015 Date

+,